SOUND X SOUND is a series of works where each piece is an exploration of one single instrument that is multiplied.

 He explains the concept of this sound as follows:

 “Imagine you enter a room with vibrant acoustics, such as a cafe full of people having conversations, and when you’re close to those conversations you hear the language and understand the words.
 If you step away from the tables, however, and stand in the doorway, you begin to loose the ability to distinguish the words from one another.
 Now instead of hearing the individual conversations, melts all the conversations together, and transform into a one new sound.
 A sound of people without words and language.
 Just as when you hear a group of geese squawk, or the wind in tree tops, a kind of nature given sound of people.
-Once the language is dissolved and the words stop making sense, what is left, is the sound.
-Clean, free of meaning and open to all ears."
+Once the language is dissolved and the words stop making sense, what is left, is the sound."

 Niels Lyhne Løkkegaard is interested in exploring the sensuousness of sound, and he wants his music to stimulate new ways of approaching sound.

-In the SOUND X SOUND series Niels Lyhne Løkkegaard seeks to create music that lets the instruments transcend their inherent sonic norms and reappear as new, untouched sound.
+In the SOUND X SOUND series Niels Lyhne Løkkegaard seeks to create music that lets the instruments transcend their inherent sonic norms and reappear in other forms.
 In the work series SOUND X SOUND he explores this by way of multiplication and layering of sound.